4. Runtime SDK & Extensions

 package_name: "example_config"

-relative_path: "objectives" - Update your
+relative_path: "objectives"

 CMakeLists.txt

-:install(DIRECTORY config launch objectives DESTINATION share/${PROJECT_NAME})
+install(DIRECTORY config launch objectives DESTINATION share/${PROJECT_NAME})

-- Make sure colcon builds your
+Make sure colcon builds your objectives

 folder (it may not get symlinked to your install folder if it is empty)!